intel-analytics/ipex-llm/docs/docs/getting-started.md

 ## **Prepare your Data**

-Your data need to be transformed into RDD of [Sample](APIdocs/Data.md#sample) in order to be fed into BigDL for training, evaluation and prediction (also refer to [Optimizer docs](APIdocs/Optimizers/Optimizer.md)).
+Your data need to be transformed into RDD of [Sample](APIdocs/Data.md#sample) in order to be fed into BigDL for training, evaluation and prediction (also refer to [Optimization](ProgrammingGuide/optimization.md) and [Optimizer API guide](APIdocs/Optimizers/Optimizer.md)).

 [Tensor](APIdocs/Data.md#tensor), [Table](APIdocs/Data.md#table) are essential data structures that composes the basic dataflow inside the nerual network( e.g. input/output, gradients, weights, etc.).
 You will need to understand them to get a better idea of layer behaviors.